Alkapivo/visu-2022/docs/visu-ideas.md

  - `platformer`: landing on shroom can trigger respawnj event
  - `platformer`: collision with shroom can trigger respawn event
  - `platformer`: shroom can change its direction and speed when the player will land or collide on it

+Editor ideas:

+covnert
+ - screenshot from arrangement view (ableton)
+ - song file
+ - event dictionary
+ into track.json, where
+  - pixel colors are mapped to events from dictionary
+  - pixels are mapped with timestamps

+visu-track-package
+ - separate gms project